-CSAC remains committed to raising awareness of the toll of family violence on families and communities by supporting efforts that target family violence prevention, intervention, and treatment.
-Specific strategies for early intervention and success should be developed through cooperation between state and local governments, as well as community and private organizations addressing family violence issues, taking into account that violence adversely impacts Californians, particularly those in disadvantaged communities, at disproportionate rates.
+CSAC remains committed to raising awareness of the toll of family violence on families and communities by supporting efforts that target family violence prevention, intervention and treatment.
+Specific strategies for early intervention and success that target family violence prevention, intervention, and treatment should be developed through cooperation between state and local governments, as well as community and private organizations addressing family Formatted: Font: (Default) +Body (Calibri), 11 pt violence issues, taking into account that violence adversely impacts Californians, particularly those in disadvantaged communities, at disproportionate rates.

-Section 10: Healthy Communities
+Section 105: Healthy Communities

 Built and social environments significantly impact the health of communities.
-Counties support public policies and programs that aid in development of healthy communities including food and beverage policies that increase access to healthier food in county-operated no/low cost food programs (e.g., USDA Summer Lunch, inmate programs, and senior meals) or concession and vending operations.
-Counties support the concept of joint use of facilities and partnerships, mixed-use developments and walkable and safe developments, to promote healthy community events and activities.
+Counties support public policies and programs that aid in development of healthy communities including food and beverage policies that increase access to healthier food in county-operated no/low cost food programs (e.g., USDA Summer Lunch, inmate programs, and senior meals) or concession and vending operations.and eCounties support the concept of joint use of facilities and partnerships, mixed-use developments and walkable and safe developments, where feasible, to promote healthy community events and activities.

-Section 11: Veterans
+Section 116: Veterans